‘Frailty, thy name is woman…’

 of treachery and insists upon revenge.
 Hamlet’s mother Gertrude has hastily remarried, Ophelia is rebelling, and the new king Claudius is controlling proceedings from the shadows.
 As tensions mount and Hamlet’s personal turmoil increasingly conflicts with public duty, the lines between order and chaos in Elsinore begin to blur.

-Underscored with live music played by the cast, The Watermill’s resident company apply their daring, collaborative style to Shakespeare’s most enduring play, exploring contemporary themes of identity and authority from multiple points of view.
+Underscored with live music played by the cast, The Watermill’s resident company apply their daring, collaborative style to Shakespeare’s most enduring play, exploring contemporary themes of identity and authority.

 Directed by Paul Hart and Abigail Pickard Price